Dredayduncan/CSC313_project_EarthquakeMonitoring_10742022/README.md

-# README File For ICP Java Project 1
+# README File For The Earthquake Monitoring Program
-This java project records occurrences of galamsey from Observatories all over Africa and stores the data in a databse system.
+This program records occurrences of Galamsey (Illegal mining) events from Observatories in many locations and stores the data in a database created with MySQL.

 ## Instructions On How To Run The Program
--To run the program you will have to run the MonitoringI_O class
+-To run the program you will have to run the MonitoringI_O class -To run the GUI, you will have to run the GalaGui class

 ### What To Install
 -Javafx jdk